-A HELOC is a line of credit that you borrow against the value, or equity, built up in your primary, vacation or second home, or rental property.
-A HELOC is open-ended, so you can withdraw only the money you need as you need it within a specific time period.
-Borrow any amount up to your credit line at any time within 15 years, subject to terms of the account agreement and you only pay interest on the amount advanced.
+A HELOC is a line of credit that allows you to borrow against the value, or equity, built up in your primary, vacation or second home, or rental property.
+A HELOC is open-ended, so withdraw only the money you need, as you need it, within a specific time period.
+Borrow any amount up to your credit line at any time within 15 years, subject to terms of the account agreement.
+You'll only pay interest on the amount advanced.
 You'll make regular payments until the loan is paid in full, based on the current interest rate and your loan balance.

 Is a HELOC right for you?